Don Casper Headshot

 Bio

-He served as editor on The Last Dalai Lama?, a feature documentary directed by Mickey Lemle released theatrically across North America in 2017.
-He created, produced and directed the feature documentary Signs of the Time, which investigates the links baseball hand signals have to deaf culture and earned the NY Emmy® Award for Outstanding Documentary.
-Casper also captured NY Emmy® awards for his work on Turn The Page (co-producer), Don’t Define Me (director) and Women and the Vote (co-producer and editor).
+Casper served as the editor for The Last Dalai Lama?, a feature documentary directed by Mickey Lemle, which was released theatrically across North America in 2017.
+He created, produced, and directed the award-winning feature documentary Signs of the Time, which explores the connection between baseball hand signals and deaf culture.
+Narrated by Richard Dreyfuss, this film was featured in The New York Times and aired internationally, earning the NY Emmy® Award for Outstanding Documentary.

-His most recent film, Appalachia Heart, travels with visual artist Charmaine Wheatley on a year-long project to paint portraits of people affected by the opioid crisis in rural Eastern Kentucky.
-The film will was released nationwide through public television and won the 2024 NY Emmy® for Best Human Interest Program (Long Form).
+Most recently, he directed Appalachia Heart, a film following visual artist Charmaine Wheatley as she paints portraits of individuals affected by the opioid crisis in rural Eastern Kentucky.
+The film premiered nationwide on public television and received the 2024 NY Emmy® for Best Human Interest Program.

 585-475-2744